TLRKiliann/NextJS14-handler/my-app/README.md

 Location file: /comments/page.tsx

-You can make API calls from this file.
+Some examples of API calls.